pblischak/HyDe/docs/gui.rst

 the GUI can be launched by navigating to the folder with the data you would like to analyze using a terminal window and typing ``hyde_gui.py``.
 This will launch the GUI window, allowing you to type in the information for you analysis.
-Details about the analyses being conducted, as well as any errors, will still be printed in the terminal window.
+Details about the analyses being conducted, as well as any errors, will be printed in the terminal window.

 .. figure:: img/gui.png
    :align: center